 When you practice a behavior (optimism, concentration, etc.) or want to train yourself in a new skill, just a few days of repeated activity will form a new neural pattern.
 If you keep it up, you’ll reinforce the neural pattern until the new behavior becomes easy and seamless for you!

 During this process, it’s important to take frequent relaxation breaks during the learning curve.
 While you rest, mindfully reflect on your goal, desire, and progress.

-Pick a new behavior you’d like to develop right now - eliminating procrastination, eating healthy, writing that book… Choose something that you really want to do to enrich your life.
+2. Pick a new skill or behavior you’d like to develop right now (i.e., eliminating procrastination, eating healthier meals at home, windsurfing, playing the flute, or singing in a choir.)
+Choose something that you really want to do to enrich your life.

-Commit to four days of conscientious practice, 20 minutes per day.
+3. Commit to four days of conscientious practice at least 20 minutes per day

 Feeling strong emotions attaches more importance to the neural circuit you just built, and if you practice followed by rest, you’ll store it in the long-term memory bank.
 The more times you practice the behavior and attach positive emotions to it, the stronger the circuit will be.

 So there you have it!
 To learn any new skill or behavior (and make it stick!), just follow the formula for success.